marklysze/Magic-Pocket-Control-ESP32/README.md

 - BlueMagic32: A great project to control cameras with an ESP32.
 It provided a reference for the Bluetooth connection functionality. [https://github.com/schoolpost/BlueMagic32](https://github.com/schoolpost/BlueMagic32)
 - LILYGO: For creating this product and having some code examples for it. [https://github.com/Xinyuan-LilyGO/T-Display-S3](https://github.com/Xinyuan-LilyGO/T-Display-S3)
 - Volos Projects on YouTube: For having an entertaining set of videos on programming for the T-Display-S3 [T-Display-S3 Touch example](https://www.youtube.com/watch?v=qwRpdarrsQA)
+- ChatGPT: The ability to convert code from Swift to C++ and to assist with C++ coding has saved days of programming

 # FAQ
 1. I'm not seeing anything on the screen?